In This Article

 THC or CBD Live Resin

 Live resin is a cannabis concentrate made by flash-freezing fresh cannabis plants and extracting cannabinoids and terpenes using a hydrocarbon, like butane.
-It can be THC- or CBD-dominant and it’s prized for its potent flavor and aroma.
-Some consumers believe live resin is better than distillate, but that’s up for discussion.
+It can be THC- or CBD-dominant, prized for its potent flavor and aroma.
+Some consumers believe live resin is better than distillate, but that's up for discussion.

 THC or CBD Cured Resin

-Made using the most common method of extraction, hydrocarbon, cured resin is similar to live resin in flavor, usually with slightly fewer terpenes, but may often boast higher cannabinoid content.
+Made using the most common extraction method, hydrocarbon, cured resin is similar to live resin in flavor, usually with slightly fewer terpenes, but may often boast higher cannabinoid content.

 THC or CBD CO2 Oil

-One of the most popular extraction methods in the cannabis industry results in CO2 oil.
+One of the most popular extraction methods in the cannabis industry is CO2 oil.
 The carbon dioxide extraction method can yield THC or CBD extracts while also preserving terpenes.
 CO2 oils are often used in carts for their level of cleanliness and potency.

 There are several ways to use these different types of oils outside of carts, too.
 Some users prefer vaping out of carts, while others prefer using oils through other methods.